 If you accept this notice, your choice will be saved and the page will refresh.

 How great a response is that?
 Intelligent, mature, civilised, all the things I honestly expected WWE not to do.

 But still the question remains, without this storm in a tea(party)cup, would Jack Swagger still be employed by WWE, let alone heading to a Wrestlemania title shot?
 Swagger’s due in court on March 12th so I guess we’ll see if this all gets brought back to the forefront, or whether this news has been successfully buried and forgotten about.
 Personally I think Swagger has more than a little to be grateful to Glenn Beck’s great big mouth for…

 But that’s just me, what do you guys think?
-Leave us a comment either below here or on the TWO forums to let us know what you think.
+Leave us a comment below to let us know what you think.